basarat/takeme/docs/README.md

 /** To nav.
 Just a thin wrapper on browser hash / pushstate (if supported) */ navigate('/foo');
-/** or replace if pushstate is supported, if not its ignored magically */ navigate('/foo', true);
+/** or replace if pushstate is supported, if not it's ignored magically */ navigate('/foo', true);

 /**